National Swedish War Materials Inspectorate

-The National Swedish War Materials Inspectorate (Krigsmaterielinspektionen, KMI), was a Swedish governmental organization established in 1935 and existing until 1 February 1996.
+The National Swedish War Materials Inspectorate (Krigsmaterielinspektionen, KMI), was a Swedish government agency established in 1935 and existing until 1 February 1996.
 It was merged with the strategic export control activities in the Swedish Government Offices and formed National Inspectorate of Strategic Products.
-KMI was no independent agency but was originally included in the Ministry of Trade and later in the Ministry for Foreign Affairs' Department of Trade.
+KMI was not an independent agency but was originally included in the Ministry of Commerce and Industry and later in the Ministry for Foreign Affairs' Department of Trade.

 War Materials Inspector

-The head of the National Swedish War Materials Inspectorate was called War Materials Inspector (Krigsmaterielinspektör) The following people have been War Materials Inspectors:
+The head of the National Swedish War Materials Inspectorate was called the War Materials Inspector (Krigsmaterielinspektör) The following people have been War Materials Inspectors: